Guides for SE student projects »

 Creating JAR files

 If you are using Gradle in your project, you can use the Shadow Gradle plugin to package an application into an executable JAR file.
-It is particularly useful if you wish to creat a fat JAR file.
+It is particularly useful if you wish to create a fat JAR file.

 To use the Shadow plugin, first ensure the following plugins are listed in your build.gradle file.